Probate Q&A Series

 Conclusion and Next Steps

 Stopping foreclosure during probate demands swift, informed action.
-Heirs can negotiate with the lender, seek stays under NC Gen Stat §45-21.16 and arrange an estate sale to protect the property.
+Heirs can negotiate with the lender, seek relief under NC Gen Stat §45-21.16 and arrange an estate sale to protect the property.
 If you need guidance, Pierce Law Group’s probate attorneys can help you navigate North Carolina’s rules.
 Contact us today for a consultation.
 Email intake@piercelaw.com or call (919) 341-7055.